 Best Practice #1: Hire the right people

-Before the face-to-face interview with the candidate, it is important that thorough screening should be done.
-This will result in bringing onboard such employees who from the very beginning have similar vision and passion for the organization, thus proving your employee engagement strategy right!
+Before the face-to-face interview with the candidate, it is important that a thorough screening should be done.
+This will result in bringing on board such employees who, from the very beginning, have similar visions and passion for the organization, thus proving your employee engagement strategy right!

 Best Practice #2: Recognize the efforts

 Saying “thank you” doesn’t really require any investment.
-A simple humane gesture can engage the employees in the organization to perform better.
+A simple, humane gesture can engage the employees in the organization to perform better.

 Best Practice #3: Invest in your people

 Working in a fast-paced environment can exhaust the employees.
 An organization that prioritizes its employees is most likely to perform better.
-Invest in your people, organize training (internal and external) like better communication skills, how to work better in a group etc.to facilitate enthusiasm and better understanding amongst the employees.
+Invest in your people, organize training (internal and external) like better communication skills, how to work better in a group, etc., to facilitate enthusiasm and better understanding amongst the employees.

 Best Practice #4: Add some fun

 Generating interest in what your employees do is one of the best employee engagement strategies.
 If your employees don’t show interest in the work they do and are just performing the mundane activity, there are lesser chances that they will be engaged in the work they do.

 It’s easy to say that one should enhance interest in the tasks assigned to them, but adding a little fun to the daily tasks never kills anyone.
 It’s a good practice to make your employees’ jobs a little more enjoyable.